 2.1 General Student Responsibilities

-All students are expected to observe the university standards published in this code and those outlined in any other university policies, procedures, contracts or license contracts published elsewhere.
-In addition, students are expected to observe the laws of the community, the state, the nation and relevant jurisdictions when touring and/or studying abroad.
+All students are expected to observe the University standards published in the University Policy Manual.
+This section outlines responsibilities that pertain specifically to students.
+However, students must follow all other University policies, procedures, contracts, or license contracts published elsewhere.
+In addition, students are expected to observe the laws of the community, the state, the nation and relevant jurisdictions when touring or studying abroad.

 2.2 Persons Covered Under This Code

-For the purpose of this document, “student” is defined as any individual who has been admitted to the university, was previously enrolled in the university, and/or uses university resources for purposes related to the university’s educational mission, including, but not limited to, performing research and taking classes.
-Visitors attending an on-campus event also may be covered under this code.
-Students no longer enrolled in the university may be held accountable under this code for those violations committed after they were admitted and before they left the university.
+For the purpose of this document, “student” is defined as any individual who has been admitted to the University or enrolled for credit or non-credit courses.
+Students previously enrolled in the University may be held accountable under this Code for those violations committed after they were admitted and before they left the University.
 Student organizations are held to the same conduct standards that apply to individual students.

 2.3 Official University Communication

-NDSU will use the student’s email address as provided by the university.
+NDSU will use the student’s email address as provided by the University.
 This address is considered the official form of communication for all purposes (NDSU Policy 609, E-mail as an Official Communication Method to Students).
 It is the student’s responsibility to maintain the accuracy of all personal data.
-It is required that students continue to monitor the university provided email account at all times
+Students must monitor the University provided email account for important announcements, notifications, and other messages.

 2.4 Prohibited Conduct Not on University Property

-The university may discipline a student for acts of prohibited conduct committed outside of university property which, in the university’s discretion, may adversely affect the university community and/or the pursuit of its objectives.
-When NDSU becomes aware of alleged code violations through law enforcement or other third party reports, the university may pursue charges under this code against all NDSU students identified on such reports.
+The University may discipline a student for acts of prohibited conduct committed outside of University property which, in the University’s determination, may adversely affect the University community or the pursuit of its objectives.
+When NDSU becomes aware of alleged Code violations through law enforcement or other third party reports, the University may pursue charges under this Code against NDSU students identified on such reports.

 2.5 Tri-College Policies

-NDSU students who are charged with a violation of institutional policy at Concordia College or Minnesota State University Moorhead will be referred to NDSU and may be subject to action under this code.
+NDSU students who are charged with a violation of institutional policy at Concordia College, Minnesota State University Moorhead, Minnesota State Community and Technical College, or North Dakota State College of Science will be referred to NDSU and may be subject to action under this Code.

 2.6 Multiple Accountabilities

-Because of the varying roles/relationships/responsibilities students may have within and outside of the university, a student may be held accountable for prohibited conduct under other university, local, state or federal policies/laws/jurisdictions, including relevant jurisdictions when touring and/or studying abroad.
+Because of the varying roles/relationships/responsibilities students may have within and outside of the University, a student may be held accountable for prohibited conduct under other university, local, state or federal policies/laws/jurisdictions, including relevant jurisdictions when touring and/or studying abroad.
 Examples of other areas of accountability may include:

-Student athletes under the Student Athletic Code
+Student athletes under the Student Athlete Code of Conduct

 Student leaders within student organizations